NFL streams live tonight on Fox, NFL Network, Twitch and Amazon Prime

-Week 3 of the NFL season saw Patrick Mahomes and the high-flying Kansas City Chiefs top Lamar Jackson and the Baltimore Ravens to stay undefeated, while Daniel Jones won in his first NFL start by leading the New York Giants to a comeback win against the Tampa Bay Buccaneers.
-While you can see all of the Week 3 NFL results here, the biggest upset on Sunday was the Detroit Lions holding on for a 27-24 victory against the Philadelphia Eagles in Philly.
+Week 4 of the NFL season was filled with upsets, starting last Thursday when the Eagles went into Lambeau and beat the Packers.
+On Sunday, the Browns, Buccaneers, Jaguars, Panthers, Raiders and Titans all won on the road as underdogs.
+You can see all of the Week 4 NFL results here.

-The Eagles don't have much time to rest, however.
-They take Lambeau Field tonight to face the undefeated Green Bay Packers, fresh off a 27-16 victory at home against the Denver Broncos.
+Week 5 starts tonight with an NFC West tilt between the Los Angeles Rams and the Seattle Seahawks.
+Although both teams are sitting at 3-1, Thursday's game finds each coming off very different weeks.
+The Seahawks hope to build off a win against the division-worst Cardinals while the Rams look to rebound following a wild, high-scoring loss to the Buccaneers.

-And there's more ways than ever to catch the only NFL game in town tonight.
-The last two Thursday night games were limited to the NFL Network, tonight's game between Eagles and Packers kicks off at 8:20 p.m.
-ET on Fox, the NFL Network, Twitch and Amazon Prime Video.
-Here's how cord cutters can watch Thursday Night Football without cable -- as well as the rest of the NFL games this season on Thursday nights and Sundays.
+Tonight's game kicks off at 5:20 p.m.
+PT on Fox, the NFL Network, Twitch and Amazon Prime Video.
+Here's how cord cutters can watch Thursday Night Football without cable -- as well as the rest of the NFL games this season on Monday nights and Sundays.

 How to watch on Fox (and how to get 4K)